-'''

 gxf_result_t GxfEntityEventNotify(gxf_context_t context, gxf_uid_t eid);

-'''

-Notifies the occurrence of an event and inform the scheduler to check the status of the entity parameter: context A valid GXF context parameter: eid The UID of a valid entity returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.
+Notifies the occurrence of an event and inform the scheduler to check the status of the entity returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.

-The entity must have an 'AsynchronousSchedulingTerm' scheduling term component and it must be in "EVENT WAITING" state for the notification to be acknowledged.
+The entity must have an 'AsynchronousSchedulingTerm' scheduling term component and it must be in "EVENT_WAITING" state for the notification to be acknowledged.

-See 'Asynchronous Event State' for various states
+See 'AsynchronousEventState' for various states